 Even among those who support the idea of terroir, controversy exists.
 In particular, the question of the human factor is disputed.

-The human factor basically is everything that goes beyond natural conditions.
+The human factor is everything that goes beyond natural conditions.
 It includes the choice of grape varieties and winegrowing practices such as pruning and watering.
 Also, it considers the impact of winemaking techniques used after the harvest.

-While some experts believe that human activities do contribute to terroir, others argue that only natural factors do.
+While some experts believe that human activities contribute to terroir, others argue that only natural factors do.